 Building Trades: When writing a cover letter for a building trade, it can be quite effective to mention a few key construction projects that you’ve contributed to.

-Business Administration: For any administrative position, your cover letter will be your strongest demonstration that you possess the writing and organizational talents employers are looking for.
+Business Administration: For any administrative, business or legal position, your cover letter will be your strongest demonstration that you possess the writing and organizational talents employers are looking for.

 - Administrative Coordinator